-It is a well known fact that individuals with Autism sometimes experience exaggerated responses to stimuli.
+It is a well known fact that individuals with Autism sometimes experience exaggerated responses to stimuli or have sensory integration issues.
 This is because, their bodies face a difficulty in regulating and responding to the sensations from their own bodies, as well as from the environment.
 In order for you to completely grasp the sensory issues your child experiences, it is imperative for you to equip yourself with all the information there is to gather about the different senses and the issues associated with them.

 Let’s talk Sense

 The tactile system consists of all the nerves under the skin’s surface that transfer information of touch, pain, temperature & pressure to the brain.
 It’s the body’s first defence mechanism, and helps in perceiving the environment and manifesting protective reactions for survival.